oleksiiluchnikov/heyps/README.md

 ## Why?

-The motivation behind `heyps` is to:

-- Practice Rust.
-- Learn how to create a CLI tool with Rust.
-- Learn how to use git and GitHub.
-- As I am an artist, I wanted to have a tool to execute Adobe Photoshop scripts from the terminal by file path.
+- As I am an artist, I wanted to have a tool to execute Adobe applications scripts from the terminal.

 ## Functionality

 Currently, it is a wrapper around the `osascript`, and `open -a` commands to execute Adobe Photoshop `.jsx`, `js`, `.psjs` scripts from the terminal.
+In the future, I am planning to add more Adobe applications support.

 ## Requirements